hendrikboom3/rackettown/README.md

 TODO: Have a look at Crusader Kings 2 the lecher puritan (inhereht plot conflict)

-ren.rkt is likewise a beginning -- currently it describes quests -- the kinds of things that are often quested for in fantasy games and novels.
+gen.rkt is likewise a beginning -- currently it describes quests -- the kinds of things that are often quested for in fantasy games and novels.
 No, I really don't know where this is going.
 That's the point of doing this.

 And I hope the attribute mechanism in door will eventually expand to being able to talk about map regions instead of doors an windows.
 This will need much experimentation.

-ren has a trial mechanism for probabilities, which may get adopted, or something like it, for door.rkt.
+gen has a trial mechanism for probabilities, which may get adopted, or something like it, for door.rkt.

-Notes.
+# pict3d

+I would love to get textures in a 3D scene, but pict3d does not do that.
 Current source repository for pict3d turns out to be https://pkgs.racket-lang.org/package/pict3d